-- You will remove any clothing, jewelry, or other objects that may interfere with the
+- You will take off any clothing, jewelry, or other objects that may interfere with

-- A urinary catheter will be inserted to drain your urine.
+- A urinary catheter will be put in to drain your urine.

-- You will be positioned on the operating table to provide the best access to the side
+- You will be placed on the operating table to give the surgeon the best access to the

-- Your head will be shaved and the skin over the surgical site will be cleaned with
+- Staff will shave your head and clean the skin over the surgical site with an antiseptic

-- Various types of incisions may be used, depending on the affected area of the brain.
+- The surgeon may use various types of incisions, depending on the affected area of

-- A medical drill may be used to make burr holes in the skull.
-A special saw may be
+- The surgeon may use a medical drill to make burr holes in the skull.
+He or she may

 - The bone flap will be removed and saved.